-For example, let’s say I have an Animal Kingdom Lodge contract for 200 points, with a UY of December.
+For example, let’s say I have an Animal Kingdom Lodge contract for 200 points, with a December Use Year.
 Every December 1st I will get 200 more points to use.
-Another way to look at it is to say that my “year” to book a DVC reservation at Disney starts December 1st and ends Nov 30.
+Another way to look at it is to say that my “year” to book a DVC reservation at Disney starts December 1st and ends November 30th.

-Interestingly, there are only 8 months with a use year: February, March, April, June, August, September, October, and December.
+Interestingly, there are only 8 months with Use Years: February, March, April, June, August, September, October, and December.
 The other months: January, May, July, and November are never used as UY with Disney Vacation Club.

-The most important thing to know is what you need to be doing throughout the year based on your use year.
-So, we already mentioned that the first day of the month of your UY is when you get your points.
-This is important because that means it is also the day that all of your points from the year before need to either be used or banked.
-If you don’t do either, they are lost.
-They expire.
+There are also several important dates to keep in mind throughout the year based on your DVC use year.
+We already mentioned that the first day of the month of your UY is when you get your points.
+This is important because that means it is also the day that all of your points from the prior year need to be used by.
+If you don’t, the points are lost and expire.

 Common Myths about Use Years